 Having diapers stocked up for before your baby arrives is awesome.
 It’s a great way to prepare ahead of time.
-Here is a jumping off point for how many diapers you should stockpile.
+That’s one of the reasons it’s nice to build a diaper stockpile before baby arrives.
+(Here is a jumping off point for how many diapers you should stockpile.)

-With Libby I had a shower, which was a great way to get lots of diapers.
-With baby number two, I am picking them up on my own.
+With Libby I had a baby shower, which was a great way to get lots of diapers.
+With Lainey, I am picking them up on my own.
 Whether this is your first baby, or your fourth, here are 7 ways to build a diaper stockpile of your own.

 7 Ways to Build a Diaper Stockpile

 1. Diapers at your Shower